Sudeepsd/Leetcode-Ladder/README.md

 - 💬 **Alternative methods** (when applicable)
 - 🧩 **Well-structured code and categorized problems**

+## How I Approach Problems

+I set a timer for each problem based on its difficulty:
+* **Easy:** 15 minutes
+* **Medium:** 30 minutes
+* **Hard:** 45 minutes

+I read the question and try to solve it my own way.
+I try to solve ignoring the constraints in the beginning.
+I like to crack it on my own, and if i feel like i am pretty close to the answer, i keep going even if the timer runs out.
+Sometimes I use a pen and paper to  sketch things out to visualize the logic or example better.

+If the timer runs out and i am still stuck, i ask ChatGPT for a small hint or some intuition.
+If i dont understand a concept, i try to learn the concept or the solution, and then try to solve it again on my own to make sure it actually clicks.

+Once i finally solve the problem, i check if my solution is optimal.
+If its not, i look for tips in ChatGPT to make it better.
+And when i have the optimal code, i ask ChatGPT to refine my code — mostly because i suck at naming variables or keeping a consistent style.

 ## 📘 Structure

 | # | Problem Statement | Difficulty | Solution |